AshwinJois/MitBild/Readme.md

 Step4: Image Effects

 We all have used filters while editing an Image, uploading on instagram or any social media platforms.
-Now let us also add few filters on an Image in this tool.  https://pypi.org/project/pilgram/
+Now let us also add few filters on an Image in this tool.
+Just by clicking buttons under Image Effects section the filter will be applied to the Image as shown below.
+You can find more filters here https://pypi.org/project/pilgram/

 ![Image Filters](https://user-images.githubusercontent.com/63425115/81399318-7122cb80-9148-11ea-8d41-89670aee9842.JPG)